Bad Faith Insurance Practices

 What To Do If You Suspect Bad Faith

-If you believe your insurance company is acting in bad faith, consult with a Public Adjuster to evaluate your claim and, if necessary, an attorney who specializes in insurance bad faith litigation.
-Bad faith claims can potentially recover not only the original insurance benefits owed, but also consequential damages, emotional distress damages, and in egregious cases, punitive damages.
+If you believe your insurance company is acting in bad faith, you might consider consulting with a Public Adjuster to evaluate your claim and, if necessary, an attorney who specializes in insurance bad faith litigation.
+Bad faith claims can potentially recover not only the original insurance benefits owed, but also consequential damages, emotional distress damages, attorney fees attributable to recovering the policy benefits (so-called “Brandt fees” under Brandt v.
+Superior Court (1985) 37 Cal.3d 813), and in egregious cases, punitive damages.
 However, these cases require strong evidence and experienced legal representation.
 Do not make bad faith accusations lightly, but do not tolerate genuinely unreasonable conduct either.

 A Public Adjuster typically develops the factual record — documenting regulatory compliance issues, delays, and offer history — in the ordinary course of adjusting the claim.
 If a bad-faith dispute later emerges, that contemporaneous record is often what an attorney would build a legal case around.
 The PA’s role is the adjusting; the attorney’s role is the legal claim.